Intelligent-Thinking-Foundation/MatrixLab/README.md

 ---

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+You are free to share and adapt the material for non-commercial purposes, with proper attribution.
+For full license details, see the [LICENSE](LICENSE) file.

 MatrixLab is part of the broader efforts of the [Intelligent Thinking Foundation](https://github.com/Intelligent-Thinking-Foundation), which supports research and tools for studying emergent intelligence and advancing the boundaries of AI.